forestgrape/coronavirus/monitor_and_control.md

 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to prevent.
 In warm areas windows should be open all the time and air-conditioning should not be used.
 >
 > Two more points
 > * trying new paths even at the risk of falling but with a parachute ready and using it early.
-Better walking back awkwardly with the parachute (and being ready for the next journey) than falling cool without.
+Better walk with the parachute (and being ready for the next journey) than fall cool without.
 For Covid-19 the emergency parachutes are outdoor days: which means stopping all non essential entries to foreign or public indoor settings.
-> * Missteps should be analyzed, the next antibiotics can be discovered.
+> * Missteps should be analyzed, the next antibiotics are to be discovered.

 ## Protection Measures